 Durango Train Museum

-The Durango Museum covers a massive 12,000 square feet of pure history, taking you back to a time when the railroad was used for transportation of ore.
+The Durango Museum covers a massive 12,000 square feet of pure history, taking you back to when the railroad was used to transport the ore.
 The museum houses artifacts that tell the history of railroading, with many of the artifacts being gifted by family members of railroad workers.
-Have a conversation with the museum staff who are very knowledgeable about the history of the narrow-gauge railroad.
+Have a conversation with the museum staff, who are very knowledgeable about the history of the narrow-gauge railroad.

 The Durango and Silverton Narrow Gauge Railroad is located in Southwest Colorado.
-Round Trip via train or one way with bus transportation return are available from the Durango train depot at 479 Main Ave, Durango, CO.
-For information on tickets or hotel packages please visit the D&SNGGR website.
+Round Trip via train or one-way with bus transportation return is available from the Durango train depot at 479 Main Ave, Durango, CO.
+For information on tickets or hotel packages, please visit the D&SNGGR website.